-Day 4: Private Transfer to Álava - Zaragoza City Tour & Wine Experience
+Day 4: Transfer to Álava, Zaragoza City Tour & Wine Experience

-You'll then hop back in the car for the final two-hour drive from Zaragoza to Álava.
+Hop back in the car for the final two-hour drive from Zaragoza to Álava.
 Your destination is a winery hotel designed by the legendary architect Frank Gehry.
-After checking in, you'll enjoy a tour of the facilities and learn about the winery's long and storied history.
-Afterward, you'll have a gourmet dinner paired with great local wines before retiring to your room for the evening.
+After checking in, enjoy a tour of the facilities and learn about the winery's long and storied history.
+Afterward, have a gourmet dinner paired with great local wines, before retiring to your room for the evening.

-Day 5: Private Transfer to Bilbao - La Rioja Wine Tour
+Day 5: Transfer to Bilbao, La Rioja Wine Tour

-In the morning, you'll head to the port city of Bilbao.
-However, your dalliance with the grape isn't over yet.
-On the way to the coast, you'll stop in La Rioja, perhaps the most famous wine region in Spain.
+In the morning, head to the port city of Bilbao.
+On the way to the coast, stop in La Rioja, perhaps the most famous wine region in Spain.
 La Rioja is a postcard of a province, with rolling green hills, alpine mountains, limestone peaks, medieval villages, and endless vineyards.
 There's a sweet spot here called Rioja Alavesa, which is located between La Rioja and Basque Country.
-Here you'll stop at a local winery and enjoy a tour with a professional guide.
+Here, stop at a local winery to enjoy a tour with a professional guide.

 Of course, no visit to Bilbao is complete without stopping in at the Guggenheim Museum, a masterpiece of contemporary architecture by the legendary Frank Gehry.
 This glimmering titanium structure looks more like a sculpture than a building, with its sleek lines sensually curving in seeming defiance of physics.
-Inside, the museum's 24,000 square-meter space houses a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.
+Inside, the museum's 78,740 square-foot (24,000 m²) space houses a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.

 Chat with a local specialist who can help organize your trip.